-The Doctoral Consortium will take place in conjunction with the 3rd International Conference on Pattern Recognition Applications and Methods (ICPRAM), to be held March 6 - 8 in Angers, France.
-The ICPRAM 2014 doctoral consortium will provide an opportunity for graduate students to explore their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished experts in the field.
+The Doctoral Consortium will take place in conjunction with the 4th International Conference on Pattern Recognition Applications and Methods (ICPRAM), to be held January 10 - 12 in Lisbon, Portugal.
+The ICPRAM 2015 doctoral consortium will provide an opportunity for graduate students to explore their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished experts in the field.

 The Doctoral Consortium on Pattern Recognition Applications and Methods is intended to bring together Ph.D. students within the pattern recognition, field to discuss their research in an international forum.
 The Doctoral Consortium will provide students with an opportunity to:

 - Present their research work in a relaxed and supportive environment;

 - Receive feedback and suggestions from peers and experienced faculty;

 - Gain an overview of the breadth and depth of pattern recognition applications and methods;

 - Obtain insight into directions for pattern recognition taken by other doctoral candidates;

 - Discuss concerns about research, supervision, the job market, and other issues;

 Thus, the symposium will help shape ongoing and future research projects aimed at pattern recognition, will promote scholarship and networking among new researchers in this emerging interdisciplinary area, and will expose these promising young researchers to the larger global community.